-UPDATE NOW-APRIL 2018: During this time we are needing extra help working outdoors on several projects including preparing a hill-side trench to run a line for a crucial update to our internet system, and clearing some forest areas to assist with fire prevention (we are about one hour from where the deadly October fires were in Santa Rosa, and also a higher-risk area).
+We are currently working on several projects including final stages of work on running the line for a crucial update to our internet system, and clearing some forest areas to assist with fire prevention (we are about one hour from where the deadly October fires were in Santa Rosa, and also a higher-risk area).
 We have the equipment and gear needed.
 Anyone handy with a chain-saw is particularly welcome!

-We will also have carpentry work, and are fortunate to have a contractor with us to guide or work with those interested.
-Workshop and tools etc on site.
+We will also have carpentry work, with workshop and tools etc on site, and ongoing gardening.

 General help as described below is also still needed year-round.

 Thank you and we look forward to hearing from you!

 We are a retreat center run by a volunteer community of lay (ie not monastic) Buddhists, with between 10 and 15 people on site full-time, and five times a year the community grows to 40-70 people for multi-day Buddhist events.
 About twice a month we also host rental groups who run their own programs -- our regulars include veterans, permaculture activists, 12-steppers, mindfulness for teens, various religious communities, and college leadership programs including for minority cohorts.
 Many Northern California retreat centers are too expensive and inaccessible for many groups -- we are fortunate to have been able to set up a retreat space that is affordable for all.